Deep Q-Network (DQN)

 Notes from Pieter Abbeel

-Unlike in regular Q-Learning, instead of only having to update , we also have to update in .
+Unlike in regular Q-Learning, instead of only having to update a table , we try to have a neural network learn .

 Taken from the original paper: